Skip to Content

 Wouldn’t that look good on YOUR table?
 I bet it would.
 Forsythia bushes need to be pruned vigorously, so don’t feel bad picking a few branches to bring some “sunshine” into your home.

-2. Yellow tulips
+2. Yellow iris

 I see a lot more red or white tulips, but there are several types of yellow tulips that are just gorgeous!

-These lily flowered tulips come in other colors too: they make a perfect addition to borders, beds and even containers.
+They make a perfect addition to borders, beds and even containers.

-Here are some red flowers to plant with your yellow tulips?
+Here are some red flowers to plant with your yellow tulips.

 5. Yellow daffodils